TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/troubleshooting/_index.md

 To solve this, use a different gateway ID.
 If you are an administrator and wish to reuse a deleted ID, see [Purging Entities]({{< ref "/the-things-stack/management/purge" >}}).

+If you are using {{% tts %}} Cloud or Enterprise, ask the admin of your tenant to purge this ID for you.

 ## I get a "Gateway with EUI is Already Registered" error when adding a gateway.

 Another gateway is already registered with the same Gateway EUI.
 This gateway may be registered by another user, but if you are not an administrator (e.g if you are using {{% tts %}} Community Edition) you will not be able to see gateways registered by other users.